geological-survey-of-queensland/share-data-with-gsq/gsq-userguides/snowball-gsq-userguide.md

 ## Step 1: Email GSQ and request a Snowball data transfer

-Send an email to GSQOpenData@dnrme.qld.gov.au to request a Snowball data transfer Please include the following information:
+Send an email to GSQOpenData@dnrme.qld.gov.au to request a Snowball data transfer.

+Please include the following information:

  * The contact details of your contact person.